tw-wee/qas-service/README.md

 ### Database & Flyway Migration

+Already used the H2 embedded database, no need to follow below steps:

 1. Should Install Mysql in local
 2. Create schema using script in `create_db.sql`

 Or just run:
 `./gradlew createDB`, dependsOn `./gradlew clean`